an-anime-team/anime-games-launcher/repository/standards/packages_manifests.md

     // Reference to another package.
     | 'package'

-    // Lua script that will be loaded into the engine
+    // Luau script that will be loaded into the engine
     // and could be used by other modules.
 A singleton.
     | 'module'
     | 'module/v1'